Aunt Betty’s Blueberry Muffins

 - 1. In a large bowl, combine oats and orange juice; let stand for 5 minutes.
 Beat in the egg, oil and sugar until blended.
 Combine the flour, baking powder, salt and baking soda; stir into oat mixture just until moistened.
 Fold in blueberries.

 - 2. Fill greased or paper-lined muffin cups two-thirds full.
 Combine topping ingredients; sprinkle over batter.
-Bake at 400° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 400° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
 Serve warm.
-Yield: about 1 dozen.

 1 each: 208 calories, 10g fat (1g saturated fat), 18mg cholesterol, 172mg sodium, 28g carbohydrate (13g sugars, 1g fiber), 3g protein.

 Mar 30, 2020Excellent, even without topping.
 Yes, crumbly, but still good and delish heated up topped with butter!